Refer a Friend. Get up to $100 in an Amazon Gift Card

 But what exactly is project quality management?
 What does it entail?
 Read on to answer these questions so that you can begin implementing this essential business strategy.

-Project quality management is the process through which people monitor, manage, and maintain quality throughout a project through which, a consistent quality must be maintained.
+Project quality management is the process through which people monitor, manage, and maintain quality throughout a project through which, consistent quality must be maintained.

 The main objective of quality management is to make sure that the project meets the needs that it was originally created to meet.